gospodarka-przestrzenna/MongoConnector/README.rst

 mongodb>=3.0 ( https://www.mongodb.org/ )

 Features:
-    - connecting to mongo
+    - Connecting to mongo
     - Errors handling
+    - Adding features
     - It supports all geometry types if they are in geojson format
-    - Adding new layer with "point" and with "lines"
+    - Otherwise new layer with "point" or with "lines" can be added
+    - Geojson "properties" features are also supported

 Usage:
     - Hit connect button to view all Your databases